-If you have campaigns in the Nami Control Center set to Paused, they won't launch.
+If you have placements in the Nami Control Center set to Paused, they won't launch.
 You can use this feature to dynamically turn on and off content inside your app.

-For example, you could create a campaign with label
+For example, you could create a placement with label

 black_friday that controls whether a promotional banner appears on your app home screen.
-In November, set the campaign to 'Live' to turn on the promotional unit without requiring an app update.
+In November, set the placement to 'Live' to turn on the promotional unit without requiring an app update.

 Alternately, you can turn on different rules inside a placement.